 - Do not rush the lessons.
 Listen to your body: do only as much as your body feels comfortable.
 If you experience too much fatigue or physical pain due to weak muscles, stop and rest.
 Like all physical exercise, you should not overdo.
 It takes time to make improvements.

-- Qigong exercises are low impact and low stress, but if you experience acute back pain, dizziness or nausea when you do them, seek immediate medical attention.
+- Qigong exercises are low impact and low stress, but if you experience acute back pain, dizziness or nausea when you do them, get back to your coach or seek medical attention.

 Allow us to guide you on this personally.
 Check out our Energy Courses and let’s talk about doing a session for you!